CromulentCoder/Asteroid-Blaster/README.md

 # How to Play (Controls)

-* Move the cannon with your mouse
+* On PCs, move the cannon with your mouse
-* On touch-screens slide the cannon
+* On touch-screens slide the cannon with your finger
 * Your goal is to save your cannon while destroying as many asteroids as you can

 # Screenshots